 Hunt for a Venus Flytrap at Carolina Beach State Park

+Heading here is one of the best things to do in Carolina Beach.
 Carolina Beach State Park is one of my favorite places in Carolina Beach to watch the sunset every day.
-We spent a month here in 2018 and spent almost every evening in the park.
-Besides sunsets, it also provides a good platform to fish from and launch your boat into the Cape Fear River.
+We spent a month here in 2018 and 2021 and spent almost every evening in the park.
+Besides sunsets, it also provides a good platform to shore fish from and launch your boat into the Cape Fear River.

 Oh yea and Carolina Beach is also home to the Venus flytrap!
-That’s right it is home to one of the most famous carnivorous plants in the world and one of the only places you can find it in the wild.
+That’s right; it is home to one of the most famous carnivorous plants globally and one of the only places you can find it in the wild.
+If you’re lucky and you are looking you might be able to spot one from the trail, but please don’t tromp through precious vegetation to see one and stick to the trails.
+Heading to this park is easily one of the best things to do in North Carolina!

 Catch a Baseball Game

+An unlikely Carolina Beach attraction for sure.
 While the Carolinas have no Major League Baseball team, there is still a collegiate summer baseball league here.
-The Wilmington Sharks play at Legion Stadium during the summer, it’s only a 20 minute or so drive from Carolina Beach and makes for a great evening because.
+The Wilmington Sharks play at Legion Stadium during the summer; it’s only a 20 minute or so drive from Carolina Beach and makes for a great evening because.
 Thirsty Thursdays are the best time to watch. $1 draft beers – no joke.

 Eat a Britts Donut